Board of Trustees By-Laws

 7. Authority of Standing Committees – The authority of the standing committees of the Board shall be subject to the policies of the Board and committee recommendations, except as hereinafter provided, are subject to the approval of the Board.
 Where prior approval and instructions have been given by the Board, a committee may act in the Board's name, but only within the narrow confines of the specific authority granted by the Board to the specific committee.

-8. Ad Hoc Committees – Ad Hoc committees to support the work of the Board may be formed from time to time by the Chairperson.
-Other committees will have clear operating charges and shall operate for a specified period with a clear start and end date.
-The Chairperson shall appoint no more than four Board members to these other committees.
-The authority of other committees is subject to approval of the Board.
+8. Ad Hoc Committees – Ad Hoc committees to support the work of the Board may be formed from time to time by the Chair.
+Ad Hoc committees will have clear operating charges and shall operate for a specified period with a clear start and end date.
+The Chair shall appoint Board members to serve on an Ad Hoc committee.
+The authority of Ad Hoc committees is subject to approval of the Board.

 Article XIII – Order of Business